J&J Can’t Block Suit Claiming It Lied About Asbestos in Talc

 Source: Bloomberg | Published on April 13, 2022

-J&J talc proposed talc settlement
+J&J talc reaches talc settlement

 The judge presiding over LTL Management's bankruptcy case sided with the family of a man who sued J&J in 1986.
 According to court documents, the man agreed to drop his lawsuit after the company provided sworn testimony claiming that no tests ever revealed J&J's industrial talc contained asbestos.
 He passed away in 1994.